Coleophora vibicigerella

 Coleophora vibicigerella is a moth of the family Coleophoridae found in Asia, Europe and north Africa.
 It was first described by Philipp Christoph Zeller in 1839.

 Description

 The wingspan is 10.5–14 mm.
 Adults are on wing in late May and June.

 The larvae feed on yarrow (Achillea millefolium) and field wormwood (Artemisia campestris).
-They create a laterally strongly compressed, two-valved, black silken case, which is narrowed behind the mouth.
-The mouth angle is about 0°.
 Larvae can be found from September to May.

 Distribution

 It is found from Sweden and Finland to the Iberian Peninsula, Italy and Bulgaria and from Great Britain to the Baltic states.
 It is also found in North Africa, China and Korea.